kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 | `internalURL` _string_ | InternalName is the seed cluster internal absolute DNS name to the API server |
 | `adminToken` _string_ | AdminToken is the token for the kubeconfig, the user can download |
 | `ip` _string_ | IP is the external IP under which the apiserver is available |
+| `apiServerExternalAddress` _string_ | APIServerExternalAddress is the external address of the API server (IP or DNS name)
+This field is populated only when the API server service is of type LoadBalancer.
+If set, this address will be used in the kubeconfig for the user cluster that can be downloaded from the KKP UI. |

 [Back to top](#top)